panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 - TRIGTRAN BOF at IETF 55 {{TRIGTRAN-55}}
 - TRIGTRAN BOF at IETF 56 {{TRIGTRAN-56}}

-TCP {{RFC0793}} has a well-known weakness - the end-to-end flow control mechanism has only a single signal, the loss of a segment, and TCP implementations since the late 1980s have interpreted the loss of a segment as evidence that the path between two endpoints may have become congested enough to exhaust buffers on intermediate hops, so that the TCP sender should "back off" - reduce its sending rate until it knows that its segments are now being delivered without loss {{RFC2581}}.
+TCP {{RFC0793}} has a well-known weakness - the end-to-end flow control mechanism has only a single signal, the loss of a segment, and TCP implementations since the late 1980s have interpreted the loss of a segment as evidence that the path between two endpoints may have become congested enough to exhaust buffers on intermediate hops, so that the TCP sender should "back off" - reduce its sending rate until it knows that its segments are now being delivered without loss {{RFC5681}}.
 More modern TCP stacks have added a growing array of strategies about how to establish the sending rate {{RFC5681}}, but when a path is no longer operational, TCP would continue to retry transmissions, which would fail, again, and double their Retransmission Time Out (RTO) timers with each failed transmission, with the result that TCP would wait many seconds before retrying a segment, even if the path becomes operational while the sender is waiting for its next retry.

-The thinking behind TRIGTRAN was that if a path completely stopped working because a link along the path was "down",  somehow TCP could be signaled when that link returned to service, and the sending TCP could retry immediately, without waiting for a full retransmission timeout (RTO) period.
+The thinking behind TRIGTRAN was that if a path completely stopped working because a link along the path was "down", somehow something along the path could signal TCP when that link returned to service, and the sending TCP could retry immediately, without waiting for a full retransmission timeout (RTO) period.

 ### Reasons for Non-deployment